contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/06_platform/01_tryinclient.md

 ![Try in Restlet Client from published documentation](images/tryapidoc.png "Try in Restlet Client from published documentation")

-Clicking the Try in Restlet Client button will open Restlet Client, Restlet's API testing tool, in order to import the whole set of operations of the chosen API.
-You will then be able to set up complex scenarios that emulate real-life usages of your API.
-More details can be found [here](../../../client/user-guide/platform/tryinclient).

-If you have not yet installed Restlet Client, you will be taken to the chrome store to install it.
-Note that once you have a Restlet account, you automatically have access to all modules, including Restlet Client and Restlet Cloud, with the same account.

 ## Try an operation in Restlet Client

 Try in Restlet Client from the editor: